- Sir Edward Coley Burne-Jones, Bt 1833–1898

 frame: 3162 x 1637 x 122 mm

-This painting is an example of Edward Burne-Jones’s interest in investigating a mood rather than telling a story.
+This painting epitomises Burne-Jones’s interest in investigating a mood rather than telling a story.
 He deliberately made his pictures enigmatic and the meaning of this painting has provoked much debate.
-One view is that the eighteen women are spirits in an enchanted dream.
-The painting might also be purely decorative.
-The underlying idea, popularised in the 1870s by the critic Walter Pater, is that ‘all the arts aspire to the condition of music’.
-Paintings like this can be as much about design as meaning.
+One view is that the 18 women are spirits in an enchanted dream.
+The painting might also be purely decorative, conveying the idea of endless movement.
+The underlying idea, popularised in the 1870s by the critic Walter Pater, is that ‘all art constantly aspires to the condition of music’.